egyd/interview/readme.md

 <br>

 ### Step 10.
-Check the leadership skills.
 Speak in English

+* Estimation
     * How to estimate a huge task
-* Deadline is tomorrow, but the team needs 1 month more
+    * Deadline is tomorrow, but the team needs 1 month more to finish
+* For Leads
     * There is a toxic person in the team
     * What if seniors disagree with a suggested solution
     * ***What if you need to build a team of 5 engineers.
 What the setup will be and why? (for instance 1 TL, 1 Sr, 2 Mids, 1 Jr)
+* For Devs
+    * What if you stuck with your task?